MrSmith33/vox/internals.md

 First we request self registration of nodes.
 This process yields a linked list of all nodes implementing conditional compilation.
 Then we walk the conditional nodes and expand them in-place.
 Right after insertion we recursively repeat the first step.

-At the end we have all conditional nodes deleted and/or replaces with some of their children.
+At the end we have all conditional nodes deleted and replaced with some of their children.
 All of the nodes in the sequence were self registered, and no nested nodes were registered yet.

 Then we walk all the nodes in array and request registering of their children.